Tessakam/C-Sharp-workshop-6.1.2021/README.md

 - Type "iTextSharp" in search box and install
 5. Open file MergePDF.cs in this repo and copy/paste the code in your VS code
 6. Try to complete the missing code (see comments)
 7. Can you merge the 2 PDF's into 1?

 Test it out!
+Good luck 💪

 #### For Linux or Mac users: